Written by Marielle G.

 What Is Back-Office Outsourcing?

-According to a report published by the Shared Services and Outsourcing Network, Fortune 500 firms lose an estimated $480 billion annually due to inefficient back-office activities.
+According to a published report, Fortune 500 firms lose an estimated $480 billion annually due to inefficient back-office activities.
 According to the research, firms encounter the following obstacles:

 - Leadership difficulties